plattebasintimelapse/ccp/docs/commiting.md

 ## Making Edits

-If the site isn't already running, do the above steps.
+If the site isn't already running, do these steps:

+In **Terminal**, `cd` into the project root, ~/username/Github/project

+	cd Github/ccp

+Then you can run the site from your local machine with:

+    grunt
+    grunt serve

 Make sure you are working on the most recent version by opening **Github** and clicking `Sync` in the top right.